danielepantaleone/BlueConnect/README.md

 do {
-    // The following will disconnect a BLE peripheral.
+    // The following will disconnect a BLE peripheral. try await centralManagerProxy.disconnect(peripheral: peripheral)
-    // If the connection cannot be established then nothing is advertised on the combine publisher. try await centralManagerProxy.disconnect(peripheral: peripheral)
     print("peripheral '\(peripheral.identifier)' disconnected")
 } catch {